CatFreed/kubos-core/docs/contribution-process.md

 In order to resolve the conflict, execute the following steps within your development environment:

+Merge the master branch into your local branch

 	$ git checkout kubostech/master
 	$ git pull kubostech master
 	$ git checkout {local branch where your changes are}
 	$ git merge kubostech/master

-- Git will edit any files with conflicts.
+Git will edit any files with conflicts.
 Conflicts will look like this:

 		>>>Head
 			New local changes